 Synthetic pheromones, such as Dog Appeasing Pheromone (DAP) or Adaptil, mimic the natural pheromones that mothers release during nursing.
 It's one of the most studied methods to help anxious dogs today.

-Dog Appeasing Pheromones can be sprayed around the house or anywhere else your dog may be exhibiting anxious behavior.
-DAP is believed to make your dog feel safer and relaxed, resulting in very effectively relieving anxiety in dogs.
+Dog Appeasing Pheromones can be sprayed around the house, or anywhere else your dog may be exhibiting anxious behavior.
+DAP is believed to make your dog feel safer and relaxed, resulting in very effective anxiety relief in dogs.

 DAP resulted in greater relaxation of dogs in the clinic setting.
-In a shelter setting, DAP was effective in reducing barking and other indicators of stress in dogs (Mills et al. 2016).
+In a shelter setting, DAP effectively reduced barking and other stress indicators in dogs (Mills et al. 2016).

 4 Melatonin